penske-media-corp/pmc-vvv/README.md

     2. `sudo service memcached restart`

 \* Note: phrases like "run them in the Vagrant machine" refer to the CLI after `vagrant ssh` is run from the root of the VVV directory.

+### Miscellaenous

+#### 2/11/2020

+Error: ` Failed to start The PHP 7.2 FastCGI Process Manager.` during provisioning and 502 Bad Gateway error in HTTP response.
+Fix: Update VVV to latest version and `vagrant reload --provision`.
+See [this Github issue](https://github.com/Varying-Vagrant-Vagrants/VVV/issues/2061#issuecomment-583557584) for futher troubleshooting.